yarisvt/tyk-docs/tyk-docs/content/integrate/single-sign-on.md

 weight: 0
 ---

-## <a name="intro"></a>Introduction
+## <a name="intro"></a>Introduction to Single Sign On (SSO)

+SSO is sometimes complicated to understand or set up but once you get the point and use Tyk-Identity-Broker it becomes easy.
+In short, all you need is as follow:
+Get TIB from here https://github.com/TykTechnologies/tyk-identity-broker Create a profile for your prefered IDP
+Get the client_id + secret that is defined on your IDP Set the callback endpoint of TIB on your IDP side
+Docs for the flow can be found on our GH TIB repo and here ____

-Tyk Supports Single Sign On (SSO) with various methods.
+Tyk Supports SSO with various methods.

 *  Login to the Tyk Dashboard via the Tyk Identity Broker (TIB) and LDAP
 *  Via third party Identity Providers (IDPs)
 *  Via the Tyk Dashboard Admin API
 *  Using OpenID Connect OIDC

 ## <a name="tib_ldap"></a>TIB and LDAP

-For more information on the Tyk Identity Broker, see [here](https://tyk.io/docs/integrate/3rd-party-identity-providers/#tib/)
+For more information on the Tyk Identity Broker, see [here](https://tyk.io/docs/integrate/3rd-party-identity-providers/#a-name-tib-a-tyk-identity-broker-tib-overview)

-To enable the Tyk Identity Broker to apply LDAP filters to user search see [here](https://tyk.io/docs/integrate/3rd-party-identity-providers/dashboard-login-ldap-tib/).
+To enable the Tyk Identity Broker to apply LDAP filters to user search see [here](https://tyk.io/docs/integrate/3rd-party-identity-providers/openldap/#a-name-ldap-search-filters-a-using-advanced-ldap-search).

 ## <a name="idp"></a>Third Party Identity Providers (IDPs)